 Hybrid Aluminum PCB

-- The most common practice is developing 2 layer or 4 layer structure which comprises of FR4 material.
+- The most common practice is developing 2 layers or 4 layers structure that comprises of FR4 material normally.

-- A non thermal material that is bonded with thermal material and aluminum base provides rigidity and helps in the dissipation of heat.
+- A non-thermal material that is bonded with thermal material and the aluminum base provides rigidity and helps in the dissipation of heat.

 - No heat sinks or assembly steps are required for the development of this product.

-- This helps in passing the cables and connectors through substrate.
-Also the seal created by solder fillet eliminates the need of costly adopters.
+- This helps in passing the cables and connectors through the substrate.
+Also, the seal created by the solder fillet eliminates the need for costly adapters.

 Multilayer Aluminum PCB

 - Multilayer Aluminum PCBs are very common in power supply products and come with multiple layers of thermally conductive dielectrics.

 - These materials are very useful when they are combined with one or more layers of circuitry in which thermally conductive dielectric is buried between the layers with the help of blind vias which also act as a signal or thermal vias.